-The balance of sweet and tart combined with juicy citrus is sure to make these deliciously moist muffins ones everyone will love!
-It’s the perfect easy to follow recipe ready to enjoy in under an hour!
-It’s also the reason I’m obsessed with citrusy flavors in my baked recipes like lemon zucchini muffins!
+- Perfect balance of flavors: Sweet and tart cranberries combined with juicy citrus is sure to make these deliciously moist muffins ones everyone will love!

 Ingredients for Orange Cranberry Muffins

-- Baking basics: Whole wheat or spelt flour (like I use for these healthy zucchini muffins).
+- Whole wheat or spelt flour: I love using nutrient dense whole grain flours for muffins.
 If using all purpose flour, use 1 cup for every 3/4 cups whole wheat.
 You’ll also need to reserve a bit of flour for dusting the cranberries.
-Baking powder.
-Baking soda.
-Salt.
-Sugar.
-Egg.
-Pure vanilla extract.

-- Sweetener: Maple syrup, honey, or agave.
+- Liquid sweetener: Maple syrup, honey, or agave.
 Do not use dry sweetener, it must be liquid.

 How to Make Cranberry Orange Muffins